loathers/loathers.github.io/KoL-Scripting-Introduction.md

 ![image](https://user-images.githubusercontent.com/8014761/137573686-d4e90c08-c499-4848-a2e5-becd44106ee9.png)

-These are relatively similar, but differences become more pronounced as scripts get more complicated.
+These are all relatively similar, but differences in syntax and structure become more pronounced as scripts get more complicated.
 Here are two examples of a more complex task: returning all one-handed weapons that you have, sorted by familiar weight.

 In Javascript, this would look like:
 ```
 Item.all()
   .filter((item) => availableAmount(item) > 0 && weaponHands(item) === 1)